Updated on October 10th, 2024 by Felix Martinez

 Due to the sensitivity of its industrial and office properties to the underlying economic conditions, H&R REIT proved vulnerable to the coronavirus crisis, in contrast to other REITs, which have more defensive types of properties, such as healthcare, residential and self-storage properties.
 In 2020, H&R REIT posted negative funds from operations (FFO) per unit of -$1.71 and thus it reported its first loss in a decade.

-On the bright side, the pandemic has subsided and hence the REIT has recovered from this crisis.
-It posted FFO per unit of $1.64 in 2021 and 10-year high FFO per unit of $2.29 last year thanks to the strong demand for its properties.
+On the bright side, the pandemic has subsided, and hence, the REIT has recovered from this crisis.
+Thanks to the strong demand for its properties, it posted FFO per unit of $1.64 in 2021 and a 10-year high of $2.29 in 2022.

 Growth Prospects

-H&R REIT has exhibited a volatile performance record, partly due to the fluctuation of the exchange rate between the Canadian dollar and the USD.
+H&R REIT has exhibited a volatile performance record, partly due to the exchange rate fluctuation between the Canadian dollar and the USD.
 Nevertheless, the REIT has grown its FFO per unit by 7.2% per year on average over the last decade.

 Moreover, the REIT has a promising pipeline of growth projects in Austin, Dallas, Miami and Tampa.
 These areas are characterized by superior population and economic growth when compared to the rest of the country.
 Given also the ample room for new properties in these markets, H&R REIT is likely to continue growing its FFO per unit significantly for many more years.